January 1, 1970 (Vol. , No. )

 The human brain consists of about 100 billion neurons, yet no one knows how many distinct types or shapes of those neurons exist.
 Creating a framework for answering that basic question and many other, much more complex questions is among the goals of a new multi-institutional research effort.

 The project, called BigNeuron, aims to create reliable high-throughput and quantitative 3D reconstructions of the thousands of branches that make up individual neurons.
 It’s a crucial step, say researchers, to ultimately understanding how the brain encodes information.
 To create the most reliable reconstructions, BigNeuron’s dozen mostly institutional partners will develop standards for defining the best algorithms and methods, then “bench-test” those algorithms on large-scale datasets.

 BigNeuron intends to produce a large set of open-source, community-based tools for neuroscience studies, as well as standardized protocols for researchers to create their own neuron morphologies: “We’ll focus on neuron reconstruction algorithms as well as neuron comparison and search tools.
-In brain research, these methods may play similar roles to gene sequencing techniques and sequence comparison/search tools for genome research,” Dr. Peng added.
+In brain research, these methods may [carry out] similar like gene sequencing techniques and sequence comparison/search tools for genome research,” Dr. Peng added.

 Also envisioned among results by BigNeuron’s partners are standardized protocols for researchers to create their own neuron morphologies, and a rich library of morphological feature definitions and algorithms to provide a foundation of quality metrics and classification organized in an openly available database of single neuron morphology data.